Suleiman19/Android-Material-Design-for-pre-Lollipop/README.md

 NOTE: I've used my own implementation for a FAB (Check myfab.xml).

 2. Transparent Toolbar
 Transparent and overlayed toolbar.
 On Lollipop devices, even the status bar is transparent.
 The FAB on click, shows a custom ripple-like effect for the entire background.
 It's nothing but a simple circle shape with a grow animation.
-(Useful for pre-Lollipop devices).
+(Useful for pre-Lollipop).